Yuan Weiwei

-Yuan Weiwei (苑维玮 (苑維瑋, Yuàn Wéiwěi); born November 25, 1985, in Tianjin) is a Chinese footballer.
+Yuan Weiwei (苑维玮 (苑維瑋, Yuàn Wéiwěi); born November 25, 1985, in Tianjin) is a Chinese former footballer.

 Club career

 He started his professional career at Shandong Luneng playing as understudy to Wang Chao for the left-back position, making numerous appearances off the bench as his replacement.
 This would continue throughout the 2004 league season when Yuan Weiwei would play in twelve league games, three of which he actually started.
 For several more seasons, this would continue and Yuan Weiwei would be part of the squad that saw Shandong win the 2004 and 2006 league cups as well as winning the 2006 league title.
 It was however not until the 2008 season that saw the prominence of Yuan Weiwei establish himself as Shandong Luneng's first choice left-back when he overtook Wang Chao within the team by starting in twenty-one league games for them.

 After a stellar 2013 season, Yuan transferred to fellow Chinese Super League side Tianjin Tedaon 1 February 2014.
 He was released at the end of 2016 season.

 On 23 June 2017, Yuan joined China League Two side Yinchuan Helanshan.

 On 9 March 2018, Yuan transferred to League Two side Hunan Billows.